-Know that separation leaves your marriage intact, so you have the possibility to reverse your agreement.
+Know that separation leaves your marriage intact so that you can reverse your agreement.
 You and your spouse may work toward mending your relationship and wish to end the legal separation.
-However, you may also choose to completely end the marriage, and to do so you would still have to file for a divorce even if you already have a separation in place.
+However, you may also choose to end the marriage entirely but to do so, you would still have to file for a divorce even if you already have a separation.

 Legal Separation vs. Divorce: Making the Choice